stg7/phrasit/README.md

 cd datasets
 ./download.py
 ```
-and wait a long long time (the complete corpora is about ????2TB,
+and wait a long long time (the complete corpora is about 2-3TB,
 with my 6k dsl connection the download needed a few months!, maybe better go to university
-with high speed internet connection).
+with a high speed internet connection).

 You can start and stop the download, or e.g. start downloading all 2grams with
 ```